-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All alease of the school are accessible to everyone including those pupils with SEND.
-A base for vulnerable children offers a quiet and supervised area for those who are unable to cope in less structured environments.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All areas of the school are accessible to everyone including those pupils with SEND.
+A base for vulnerable pupils offers a quiet and supervised area for those who are unable to cope in less structured environments.
 Specialist equipment in practical lessons enables disabled students to be independent.
 All classrooms and learning environments have wheel chair access.
 Children feel safe and in an environment where Non-slip, non-breakable equipment available in practical lessons.
-Classrooms/halls/corridors are made accessible for young people with sensory needs. bullying is absolutely minimal and dealt with effectively.
+Classrooms/halls/corridors are made accessible for pupils with sensory needs. bullying is absolutely minimal and dealt with effectively.
 Children are given regular RSE/One Decision lessons to reflect on the school rules Adapted PE equipment available.
-A sensory range of materials is being developed to support children with and are encouraged to voice any concerns.
-There is a named child protection officer, Some toilets adapted by height. additional sensory needs.
-Designated Safeguarding Officer (and deputy) and a named Child in Care teacher.
+A sensory range of materials is being developed to support pupils with additional sensory needs. and are encouraged to voice any concerns.
+There is a named child protection officer, Some toilets adapted by height.
+Disabled toilet and nappy changing facilities.
+Designated Safeguarding Lead (and deputy) and a named Child in Care teacher.
 All areas of the school are uplifting, positive and support learning whilst also promoting a calming environment.
-Child-friendly posters are displayed so that children are aware of the trained TIS practitioners and safeguarding officers.
+Child-friendly posters are displayed so that children are aware of the safeguarding officers.
 Teachers focus on rewarding good behaviour to promote a positive learning environment - Class Dojo, class behaviour chart.
 The rewards and sanctions system is robust, consistent and displayed around the school.